w3f/polkadot-spec/spec.md

 - Accounts 1...: The virtual account indices.
 - Account ~7: Timestamp account.
 Stores the current time.
 May be called from the unauthenticated account once per block.
 - Account ~6: Authentication account.
 Basic account lookup account.
 Stores a mapping `U64 -> H160` providing a partial public-key derivative ("address", similar to an Ethereum address) for each account index.
 Can be used to register new accounts (in return for some price).
 Registration begins at some index greater than zero (likely to be 1 + the number of genesis allocations).
 The current index increments with each new account registered.
 A nominal fee (whose value may be set by the Administration contract) is payable for each new account registered.
 - Account ~5: Para-chain management account.
-Stores all things to do with para-chains including para-chain balances, their validation function, queue information and current state.
+Stores all things to do with para-chains including total para-chain balances, relay-chain-native account balances that are transferable (per para-chain), validation function, queue information and current state.
 Is flushed at the beginning of each block in order to allow the previous block's messages to the relay chain to execute.
 - Account ~4: Staking account.
 Stores all things to do with the proof-of-stake algorithm particularly currently staked amounts as a mapping from `U64 -> [ balance: U256, nonce: U64 ]`.
 Informs the Consensus account of its current validator set.
 Hosts stake-voting.
 - Account ~3: Consensus account.
 Stores all things consensus and code is the relay-chain consensus logic.
 Requires to be informed of the current validator set and can be queried for behaviour profiles.
 Checks validator signatures.
 - Account ~2: Administration account.
 Stores and administers low-level chain parameters.
 Can unilaterally read and replace code/storage in all accounts, &c.
 Hosts and acts on stake-voting activities.
 Acts as entry point in block execution.